tetianakalinina/marketing-portfolio/README.md

 ## Features

-Responsive navigation with a dropdown menu
+- Responsive navigation with a dropdown menu

-Hero section introducing the portfolio
+- Hero section with my introduction

-Work section showcasing SMM, content, and campaign projects
+- Work section showcasing SMM, content, and campaign projects

-Contact form with client-side validation
+- Contact form

-Cookie consent banner using localStorage
+- Cookie consent banner

-Custom visual styling with CSS variables and reusable components
+- Custom CSS variables

-JavaScript Functionality

-JavaScript is used for:

-Handling cookie consent (Accept / Decline) and storing the choice in localStorage

-Validating the contact form using built-in HTML validation

-Displaying user feedback messages after form submission

-All JavaScript functionality directly corresponds to elements present in the HTML.
+- JavaScript used for handling cookies consent, validating the contact form, and displaying user feedback message after contact form submission.

 ## Design Approach

-The website uses a dark theme with custom colour variables and typography.
-Bootstrap was used mainly for layout and structure, while most visual styles were implemented using custom CSS to allow greater design flexibility.
+I mainly got inspiration for my website design from the marketing agency I work at.
+The website uses a dark theme with custom colours and typography.
+Bootstrap was used mainly for layout and structure.

 ## My Unimi Credentials
 Name: Tetiana Kalinina